Dear Heights Church,

 The Sunday morning service starts at 10:15am and is approximately 75 minutes long.
-Corporate worship will still include singing, Scripture reading, prayer, and a sermon.
+Corporate worship includes singing, scripture reading, prayer, and a sermon.

 Here are some additional changes to our service during this phase of gathering:

 - Hand sanitizer stations will be placed throughout the building.